Sunday, July 13, 2014

 Click for full size.

-The largest tenant was a Winn-Dixie Marketplace supermarket at 45,500 square foot, comparable to the nearby Kroger.
-WDM was the company's attempt to build bigger, more modern stores for the 1980s, but unfortunately, the company had expanded too far and built too few Marketplace (or larger) stores, contributing to the chain's Texas pull-out in 2002 and bankruptcy in 2005, and the chain continues to retreat.
-The College Station store closed well before that.
-As Victoria-based Lack's Furniture opened in February 1997, Winn-Dixie closed in 1996 (the Bryan store continued to operate until 2002).
-It closed in late 2010 along with the rest of the locations (interestingly, an unrelated furniture chain closer to the border called Lacks Valley Stores ended up buying the domain name, and later, some of the old locations).
+Section "B" is the former Winn-Dixie.
+While I do have a few hazy memories of Winn-Dixie, it closed in fall 1995 along with a few other stores, leaving just the Bryan store to fend for itself until the chain left Texas in 2002.
+Victoria-based Lack's Furniture opened in February 1997, and operated until late 2010 along with the rest of the chain1 (interestingly,).
 The sign hung around (literally) for a little while longer but in 2014 the space was finally filled with two new tenants.
-The left side, keeping the address, became College Depot (which moved from Parkway Square), but after the spring 2017 season, College Depot went out of business.
+The left side, keeping the address, became College Depot (which moved from Parkway Square), but after the spring 2017 semester, College Depot went out of business.
 Legacy Ace Hardware & Gifts opened in August 2018, which replaced The Bear Mountain closer to Barnes & Noble.
-The store (operated by the same owners of Bear Mountain) includes a Bear Mountain outdoors store inside the hardware store.
-Here's a picture of the co-branded former anchor from May 2014 when College Depot moved in.
+The store (operated by the same owners of Bear Mountain) included a Bear Mountain outdoors store inside the hardware store.2 The other side became a Planet Fitness.

 Prospector's Grill & Saloon with its new custom facade.